Toheky/Basic-calculator/README.md

-# Basic-calculator
+# Basic calculator

 This project use the library of pygame for does the interface of a calculator who has the basic functions.

+## Author

+Juan David Jaimes Claros